 Lately, however, I am starting to rethink this rule.
 A few years ago, I wrote a post that I thought was hilarious about ‘How to spot a Hippie‘.
 While I meant it in good fun, I found out that hippies (at least some of the ones with computers) can be seriously mean.
 In the comment section, you’ll find words like “bigot“, “hateful“, “silly” and “the worst thing I’ve ever read” … and despite the fact that those comments hurt my feelings, I haven’t deleted any of them.
 While I meant it in good fun, I think I genuinely offended people and if I’m going to dish it out, I need to be prepared to take it.
 [Although, while I take issue with being called a “bigot”, which is a factually incorrect example of someone who is angry at me … I might have deserved the others.]

-Furthermore, to my thinking, I’ve only written 2 posts on this site where I openly call out a project by someone else as being “less than it should” (which is the nice version of what I wrote, which was “it looks like someone broke it’s face with a poo-fist”).
+Furthermore, to my thinking, I’ve only written 2 posts on this site where I openly call out a project by someone else as being “less than it should” (which is the nice version of what I wrote, which was “it looks like someone broke its face with a poo-fist”).
 That distinction is awarded to ‘This make my Face Hurt’ and ‘This Really make my Face Hurt‘.
 While I try to point out why I think this particular project isn’t very good, I felt bad after the fact and decided that it would be the last time I wrote a negatively slanted post.
 This doesn’t mean I like everything, I just choose not to focus on the negative stuff.
 In the comment section on those posts, I get told that I am an “idiot” and that I’m “going to Hell“.

 Yikes!
 Pretty sure I don’t want to go to Hell, from what I’ve heard, I don’t think I’d like it.

 Finally, there was the post I pushed out a few days ago ‘Building with Structural Insulated Panels‘.
 It was a decent post, a little technical for some but then again, it was a sharing post.
 “Sharing” posts are what I call the articles I write that describe my experience with a certain process or product in the context of one of our projects.
 Frequently the comment section on these sorts of posts become more valuable than the post itself.
-Other architects, designers, and builders tend to chime in with their experience with this product, maybe some technical advice, cautionary tales, things to consider, etc. Occasionally, I will light a fire under someone and they’ll write comment that is “inspired”.
+Other architects, designers, and builders tend to chime in with their experience with this product, maybe some technical advice, cautionary tales, things to consider, etc. Occasionally, I will light a fire under someone’s butt and they’ll write comment that is “inspired”.

 On Monday, I received such a comment.

 The word count on my ‘Building with Structural Insulated Panels’ post was a staggering 1,487 words.
 I also included three technical drawings, ten construction photos, and three supporting resource links.
 Not a bad effort really, and believe it or not, the end product represents a lot of time and effort spent putting together a post of that size.
-In comparison, I received one of those “inspired” comments on that SIP post that was a mind-numbing 1,013 words long … and there weren’t any pictures to help break up the text. (seriously, who want to read a comment 1,013 words long?!?).
+In comparison, I received one of those “inspired” comments on that SIP post that was a mind-numbing 1,013 words long … and there weren’t any pictures to help break up the text. (seriously, who wants to read a comment 1,013 words long?!?).
 The person who left that comment on my site has the prestigious honor of being the first person I have ever blacklisted from my site.
 Kudos to that guy.

 – Did I blacklist him for writing a comment that was 1,013 words long?